 - Slice the green chilies and onions thin (optional).

 3. When the noodles are cooked al dente, drain them to a colander.
 Rinse with cold water.
 Spread 1 teaspoon oil all over the noodles.
+This prevents them from turning lumpy.

 5. Heat a wok or a pan.
-Add 2 tablespoons oil & heat on the highest flame.
+Add 2 tablespoons peanut oil & heat on the highest flame.
 Add 1 tablespoon chopped garlic & 1 to 2 slit green chilies.
 [I also use 1 strand of mace / javitri and star anise.
 These spices flavor up the noodles and you can skip the sauces.]

 6. Fry the garlic until it smells good, just for a minute.
-Make sure you use enough green chilies for the heat if you do not prefer to use any hot sauce else the noodles will be very bland.
+Make sure you use enough green chilies for the heat if you do not prefer to use any hot sauce else the noodles will taste very bland.

 8. Fry stirring often for 2 to 3 minutes.
 Do not over cook, we want the veggies to be crunchy and not soggy or soft.